Is there a motto more fitting for preppers?

 Here are the 10 best boy scout badges for preppers:

 The backpacking badge, in my opinion, is one of the most useful.
-The requirements cover everything from knowing what to pack to purifying water to using a compass.
+The requirements cover everything from knowing what to pack to purifying water to signaling with a flashlight to using a compass.

 - Understand risks and prevention (hypothermia, frostbite, heat stroke, snake bites, etc) of backpacking.